Pointwise explicit estimates for derivatives of solutions to linear parabolic PDEs with Neumann boundary conditions: Introduction

 By so doing, we obtain two bounds that hold simultaneously on $\left| \frac{\partial V}{\partial x} \right|$.
-The first one, see Theorem \ref{316_bound_a}, is more accurate around $x = 0$ and the second one of Theorem \ref{317_bound}, is accurate near $x= \zeta$.
+The first one, see Theorem \ref{316_bound_a}, is more accurate around $x = 0$ while the second one, proved in Theorem \ref{317_bound}, is accurate near $x= \zeta$.

-By taking the minimum of these two bounds, we obtain the main result, Theorem \ref{final_thm} below.
-The constant $c_a^u, c^d_a$ below are introduced in Hypothesis \ref{hyp}.
-Moreover, the functions $\shq_0$ (resp. $\shq_1$) are introduced in Theorem \ref{316_bound_a} (resp.
-Theorem \ref{317_bound}), are only depending on $t$ and the coefficients of the problem, and are given in closed form.
+By taking the minimum of these two bounds, we establish the main result, Theorem \ref{final_thm} below.
+The constants $c_a^u, c^d_a$ below are introduced in Hypothesis \ref{hyp}.
+Moreover, the functions $\shq_0$ (resp. $\shq_1$), defined in Theorems \ref{316_bound_a} (resp. \ref{317_bound}), only depend on time and on the coefficients of the problem, and are given in closed form.
 Each of them decomposes into two contributions, denoted by $\shx$ and $\shy$ (see \eqref{shx} and \eqref{shy}).
 The first term, $\shx$, captures the contribution of the first eigenvalue of the spectral expansion of $\P(s< \tau^{\mu_u,x,S}_0)$ and $\P(s< \tau^{\mu_l,x,S}_\zeta)$, while $\shy$ accounts for the tail contributions.

-\end{thm} Therefore, for a fixed $t$, the bound is a piecewise linear function of $x$ that vanishes at the boundaries.
-The linearity arises from the term $\P(s< \tau^{t,x,X}_\partial)$, see also Proposition \ref{prop_cn_bound}.